keboola/developers-docs/extend/custom-science/quick-start.md

 hard-coded in the application script.
 There are two potential problems with this:

 - the end-user has to manually set those names
-- the end-user has to create the input/output mapping for each source and result file.
+- the end-user has to create the input/output mapping for each source and result file

 Depending on your use case this may or may not be a problem.
 In case you want to use dynamic input mapping, consult the [development guide](/extend/custom-science/development/).